 August, Prince of Saxe-Gotha-Altenburg

-He first embarked on a military career, joining the teutonic knights in 1764 before going into the service of a Dutch regiment of infantery, but left military service in 1772 to live the rest of his life as a patron of arts of literature.
-Among his correspondents were Herder, Göthe and Wieland.1 Witty and given to sarcasm.2
+He first embarked on a military career, joining the Teutonic Knights in 1764 before going into the service of a Dutch regiment of infantry, but left military service in 1772 to live the rest of his life as a patron of arts of literature.
+Among his correspondents were Herder, Göthe and Wieland.
+Described as witty and given to sarcasm.1

 During his visit to the court of Saxe-Gotha-Altenburg on October 17, 1764, Boswell described August as "very brisk".